CRESNET

 HERS Ratings

-HERS Energy Rater or Building Code Energy Modelers can model a buidling using the exact building compoonents selected by the project team - whether high performance windows, advanced HVAC systems, innovative wall assemblies or other customized features.
-The building is considered compliant if the energy consumption of the propsed design meets or exceeds the energy consumption of the perscriptive package noted in the local code.
+HERS Energy Rater or Building Code Energy Modelers can model a building using the exact building components selected by the project team—whether high-performance windows, advanced HVAC systems, innovative wall assemblies, or other customized features.
+The building can achieve energy efficiency certification if the energy consumption of the proposed design meets or exceeds the energy consumption outlined in the prescriptive package noted in the local code, which is also reflected in the HERS Index as part of the Home Energy Rating System.

 Types of buildings that a HERS Rating can be applied to: